Discounts, offers and rewards programs

 1. Discounts on dining and entertainment

 Often one of the first suggestions when it comes to saving is cutting back on unnecessary expenses, like eating out and going to the movies.
-But if you’re savvy, there are ways you can still enjoy these activities without paying full fare.
+But if you’re wise, there are ways you can still enjoy these activities without paying full price.

 There are apps you can use to get discounts on your restaurant bill.
 In fact, if you’re not too fussed about where you’re going to dine, you can save a decent amount on your meal, plus you can try out somewhere you’ve never been before.